List of Star Wars species (P–T): Sneevel

 A very scarce species, Sneevels are medium-sized creatures that have the nose of a pig, fangs, and a werewolf body.
 So far, Boles Roor is the only known Sneevel.
 Their home planet was known as Sneeve.

 Snivvian

 Coming from Cadomai Prime, Snivvians are short humanoids with protruding jaws and short fangs, sometimes called Snaggletooths (two versions of a Snivvian action figure dubbed Snaggletooth were produced for Kenner's Star Wars action figure line in 1978, based on a Snivvian character seen in Mos Eisley's Chalmun's Cantina).
 Snivvians come from a cold world and have thick skin instead of fur.
 They are excellent scouts and trackers, and also obsessive artists.
-Frequently, a Snivvian author will research his or her characters to an extreme level, sometimes with great risk.
+Frequently, a Snivvian author will research their characters to an extreme level, sometimes with great risk.
 When twin males are born, one of them is always a psychotic genius, so they try to control their genetics.

 They are a race similar in feature to Trandoshans and considered a sociopathic species.